Selenium IDE alternatives for UI testingFebruary 3, 2017

 Ghost Inspector enables running functional and regression tests via a Chrome extension paired with a web app.
-Its tests take a bit longer to run compared to Screener.
-On the bright side, Ghost inspector offers a wider range of advanced features.
-In addition, it seems to do more in terms of CI support and integration with third-party services.
+The tool offers a few advanced features for test editing, supports CI and allows for integration with third-party services.

 - What’s good: test scheduling, Selenium support, video recording, flexible pricing plan.
 Also, lots of advanced settings and editing features are available for more experienced users.

 - What’s not so good: test runs are limited to 10 minutes.
 The said Selenium support basically comes down to exporting tests suits in a Selenium-friendly format.
 Also, no visual comparison, and verifications are handled manually (which decreases speed and ROI).

 While it’s easy to notice that the name Screenster is reminiscent of a previously mentioned platform, this tool offers a more user-friendly take on visual regression testing.
 Also, note that Screenster is a Selenium IDE alternative that our team is building, so take this section for what it’s worth.

 Disclaimers aside, Screenster puts a greater focus on simplicity with automatic handling of timeouts, locators, and dynamic regions.
-Just like Screener and Ghost Inspector, Screenster is cloud-based, but you can also run it on premise.
+Just like Ghost Inspector, Screenster is cloud-based, but you can also run it on premise.
 Unlike its two competitors, Screenster doesn’t require browser extensions or plugins.
 An even more important point of distinction is how it automates visual comparison.